flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

 ## Migration guide

 Widgets provided by the Flutter framework are already migrated.
-Migration is needed only if you're using any of the deprecated symbols listed above.
+Migration is needed only if you're using any of the deprecated symbols listed in the previous tables.

 ### Migrating your APIs that expose `textScaleFactor`